ShubhamDhagesmd/Crop_Prediction/README.md

 The data have Nitrogen, Phosphorous, Pottasium and pH values of the soil.
 Also, it also contains the humidity, temperature and rainfall required for a particular crop.

 ## Imported Libiary
-Pandas --- pip install pandas
+1.Pandas --- pip install pandas
-matplotlib --- pip install matplotlib sklearn --- pip install scikit-learn pickle ----- pip install pickle
+2.matplotlib --- pip install matplotlib
+3.sklearn --- pip install scikit-learn
+4.pickle ----- pip install pickle